Average Australian Mortgage Size in 2023

-Importantly, it’s highly likely you will need to provide proof of comprehensive car insurance before receiving the stamp of approval.
-This is so you can repay the loan in full if the car is ever damaged so badly it needs to be written off.
+Importantly, it’s highly likely you will need to provide proof of comprehensive car insurance before receiving approval for a car loan.
+This is so you can repay the loan in full in case the car is written off.

 Sending all of these documents can be a pain which is why loans.com.au created onTrack to make everything much easier.
 Using onTrack, you can upload, review, and approve documents, receive notifications and track the progress of your car loan’s progress 24/7.